Welcome to the new class divide: good dental care, or the lack thereof.

 In 2012, the CDA provided $2.8 million in free dental care to nearly 4,000 people in the state of California.
 Yep, that’s a whopping $7,000 worth of dental care per person.

 It’s not just the visual aspect of bad teeth that keeps people from working.
-Acute dental conditions also cause people to miss work at a rate of two days a year per 100 people in the U.S. More than 47 million people in the nation lack steady access to dental care, according to the Federal Health Resources and Services Administration (HRSA).
+Acute dental conditions also cause people to miss work at a rate of two days a year per 100 people in the U.S. More than 47 million people lack steady access to dental care, according to the Federal Health Resources and Services Administration (HRSA).
 A 2008 Kaiser Family Foundation study adds that low-income adults were nearly twice as likely to have gone without dental care for a year or longer.

-Why your dental insurance doesn’t go very far.
+Your dental insurance won’t go very far

 Even those of us lucky enough to have dental insurance can have a hard time paying for the dentist.
 Even the “best” insurance plans cap their coverage at $1500-$2,000 per year, and that doesn’t go very far.
 According to the New York Times, even the basics add up quickly.

-According to 2013 data from the American Dental Association, which surveyed private dentists, the average cost of a basic examination is about $45, while a cleaning is $85.
+“According to 2013 data from the American Dental Association, which surveyed private dentists, the average cost of a basic examination is about $45, while a cleaning is $85.
 X-rays are another $27; a tooth-colored filling is $149, while a silver filling is about $125.
-Costs vary widely, however, depending on the market.
+Costs vary widely, however, depending on the market.”

 Meanwhile, crowns cost $2,000, implants cost $4,000, root canals go for $500-$1,000, and the cost of braces averages at $5,600.
 At these prices, even people with good jobs may be delaying their dentistry until they can afford it.
 If they can ever afford it.
 Unfortunately, Obamacare hasn’t helped, because only children’s dental care is covered by the ACA.